Blaatschaap/Abhorsen-System/README.md

 ## How to use

-Download the latest version PDF version for easy viewing.
+Download the latest PDF version to read more about the system.

 ### Character sheet